 We have a wide range of industry standard software and game engines installed as well as production software typically used by indie developers.
 This mix of high end and low end software allows our students to develop to the limits of their ideas and not the technologies.

-On top of that we have access to a dedicated Nvidia 3D development suite comprising of multi-GPU PCs with a similar range of programming and games design software installed.
+On top of that we have access to a dedicated Nvidia 3D development suite comprising of 1080ti PCs with a similar range of programming and games design software installed.

 Our students use industry standard version control and online project management tools maximising their employability and motivating best practices.